utahrobotics/utah-lunabotics-2026/README.md

 A modular robotics framework for controlling a lunar excavation robot using the **Copper** real-time task framework.
 This system handles multi-camera vision processing, LIDAR point clouds, IMU data, and robot localization for autonomous lunar terrain navigation and excavation.

+*This repo is in the early stages of a rewrite migrating to the copper framework from last years code base: github.com/utahrobotics/lunadev-2025*

 ## Architecture Overview

 The system is built on the [Copper framework](https://github.com/copper-project/copper-rs), which provides: